saeyanyun/saeyanyun.github.io/index.md

 ## Service

 - Served as Reviewer
-  • Research Quarterly for Exercise and Sport — 1 assignment (ongoing)
+  • Research Quarterly for Exercise and Sport — 1 assignment
   • Psychology in the Schools — 1 assignment
   • Florida Educational Research Association (FERA) — 4 assignments